 Q: I received an external scholarship.
 I don't have the check yet, but I got a letter telling me about it.
 Do you need to know this?

-A: Please forward a copy of your notification letter to the financial aid office.
+A: Please forward a copy of your notification letter to the Financial Services Office.
 You keep the original copy.
 You can email it to firstname.lastname@example.org, fax it to 336.714.7820, or mail a hard copy to the office:

-Financial Aid Office - Piedmont International University 420 South Broad Street Winston-Salem, NC 27101
+Financial Services Office - Piedmont International University 420 South Broad Street Winston-Salem, NC 27101

 Q: I think I did my paperwork!
 How can I tell?